Orange, California: Emergency services

 Law enforcement is provided by the Orange Police Department (OPD), which covers a jurisdictional area of roughly 27 sqmi.
 OPD polices through three divisions; the Field Services Division, which consists of Patrol, Traffic Bureau, Communications Center, Crime Analysis, Bike Unit and H.E.A.R.T (Homeless Education and Resource Team); the Investigative Services Division, which consists of Crimes Against Person, Property and Economic Crimes, Gang Unit and the Special Investigations Unit; and finally the Support Services Division, which consists of Fiscal Affairs, Information Technology, Timekeeping, Personnel and Training, Crime Prevention/Analysis Unit, Volunteer Program, CERT, Facility and Fleet Services.
 The department also operates a SWAT team.

 Fire protection is provided by the Orange City Fire Department which has eight stations across the city, which house seven fire engines, one fire truck, one quintuple combination pumper, and four rescue ambulances.
-The Department is a member of the Metro Cities Fire Authority which provides emergency communications for multiple departments in and around Orange County.
-The Department employs three battalion chiefs, which each manage a team of three shifts of 35 firefighters, each cross trained as an emergency medical technician.
+The department is a member of the Metro Cities Fire Authority which provides emergency communications for multiple departments in and around Orange County.
+The department employs three battalion chiefs, which each manage a team of three shifts of 35 firefighters, each cross trained as an emergency medical technician.

+Water Services

+Water in Orange is supplied by the City of Orange Water Division, which sources its water from the Metropolitan Water District of Southern California, which imports water from the Colorado River and the San Francisco-San Joaquin Bay Delta.
+Groundwater is drawn by 11 municipal wells tapped into the Santa Ana River Aquifer.
+A small portion of water is purchased from the Serrano Water District.